jaanga/gestification/cookbook/jest-play/readme.md

-jestPlay BVH and jestPlay JSON- Record and Replay Leap Motion Device Data Files
+jestPlay BVH and jestPlay JSON
+- Record and Replay Leap Motion Device Data Files
 =============================================

 BVH demo: http://jaanga.github.io/gestification/cookbook/jest-play/bvh/r1/jest-play.html

 JSON demo: http://jaanga.github.io/gestification/cookbook/jest-play/json/r1/jest-play.html

 Usage:
 1. Wave a hand and at least one finger over the Leap Motion device to start recording.
 2. Close or remove all hands to finish recording.
 3. Click on the 'Save File' button to save the recording to your computer.
 4. Click on the 'Choose File' to open a previously recorded file.
 5. Click the 'Replay' button to viewin 3D the motions you recorded.

 You may have to re;load the webpage between replaying and recording sessions.
 Pressing the spacebar pauses all operations.
 Pressing the 'x' key clears the JSON data text area.